Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

   static const platform = MethodChannel('zellesdk.launch');
 ```

+### 9. Invoke a method on the method channel

-### 9. Next, invoke a method on the method channel, specifying the concrete method to call using the String identifier launchZelle.
+Next, invoke a method on the method channel, specifying the concrete method to call using the String identifier launchZelle.

 ### 10. Pass the respective parameter to lauch zellesdk in key, value pair in invokeMethod.